 I’m not going to give you a definition, but from my perspective, it’s just being able to accept that things are going to change, allow them to change, and see what I gained from that change.
 If I gained something, even if it’s knowledge, that I’m shit at change, that’s still good because I learned at the moment, I’m not good at change and soon If I allow more change to occur, I might get better at it.

-To me, the the opposite is not even an option because I wanted to be happy I wanted to be fulfilled maybe in a different version of what I used to imagine myself to be living but you know as cheesy as it can be I am happier more content and at peace with myself but only through having gone through the hard work of you know grieving the whole five stages of grieving is a real thing like the denial the anger all that in a certain wasn’t easy and i think i don’t know why in the hospital we are not given that option to to talk to a counselor or psych.
+To me, the opposite is not even an option because I wanted to be happy I wanted to be fulfilled and be a different version of what I used to imagine myself to be living but you know as cheesy as it can be I am happier and more content and at peace with myself but only through having gone through the hard work of you know grieving the whole five stages of grieving is a real thing like the denial the anger all that in a certain wasn’t easy and I think I don’t know why in the hospital we are not given that option to talk to a counselor or psych.

-And that was really Really good.
+And that was good.
 But you’re right.
 Not one time.
 Not one person came and said to me, like, how are you dealing with what you’ve just woken up from?
-And not in the sense of like, what’s your body doing because they focus on your body, It’s like, what about your emotional well being and your mental well being?
+And not in the sense of like, what’s your body doing because they focus on your body, It’s like, what about your emotional well-being and your mental well-being?
 Stroke survivors are crying at the drop of a hat all the time.
 And not one person says, maybe part of the stroke recovery journey needs to include counseling.

 Lack of emotional counseling

-Or reasonable to expect that a person will just pick up where you left off.
-And for me to be completely autonomous or feel empowered enough to have been educated, and that’s a whole other thing to keep going, you know, neurological conditions are very like literally the hardest thing to really get better.
-It’s often lifetime kind of maintenance thing.
+Or reasonable to expect that a person will just pick up where you left off?
+And for me to be completely autonomous or feel empowered enough to have been educated, and that’s a whole other thing to keep going, you know, neurological conditions are very like literally the hardest thing to get better.
+It’s often a lifetime kind of maintenance thing.

-And you just expect me to know what I’m doing whereas you know, when I do my sit to stand thirty times every day you not explained to me why I’m doing them all kind of muscles you’re trying to ask a to activate it’s a missed opportunity.
-And luckily between I guess when we had our strokes, you know, good 10 eight years ago, now It’s a lot better, I’m so pleased and relieved to know that there is a now shift to a patient centered care and they are now beginning to realize that the patient can actually be an asset, let alone also the subject matter experts themselves, they just please do ask them.
+And you just expect me to know what I’m doing whereas you know, when I do my sit-to-stand thirty times every day you have not explained to me why I’m doing them all kinds of muscles you’re trying to ask to activate it’s a missed opportunity.
+And luckily between I guess when we had our strokes, you know, good 10 eight years ago, now It’s a lot better, I’m so pleased and relieved to know that there is a new shift to patient-centered care and they are now beginning to realize that the patient can be an asset, let alone also the subject matter experts themselves, they just please do ask them.
 Ask them what goals they want, because you’d be surprised.
 Even though we might be strict about work attire.
-We have, you know, us behind us, we do have our own brains and knowledge, please use that asset as well.
+We have, you know, us behind us, we do have our brains and knowledge, please use that asset as well.

 Yeah, it’s interesting. , I did get asked by two people what I wanted to achieve in rehab.
 And imagine how many people I saw like we saw we always see heaps and heaps of people at the beginning.
-There was only two people that have asked me what I wanted to achieve a one on one in outpatient rehab, and that was when I wanted to get to the point of running and not running a marathon but just running off the road, for example.
+There were only two people who asked me what I wanted to achieve one-on-one in outpatient rehab, and that was when I wanted to get to the point of running and not running a marathon but just running off the road, for example.

 Yeah, safety running.
 And that person asked me, What would you like to achieve?
 And I said that and that’s what we worked on.
-So that was really amazing.
-And then another person asked me, What would I feel comfortable doing, what kind of exercises and because I was at a facility that had a swimming pool, when I was learning how to walk again, I asked them to let me use the swimming pool to walk.
+So that was amazing.
+Then another person asked me, What would I feel comfortable doing, and what kind of exercises because I was at a facility that had a swimming pool, when I was learning how to walk again, I asked them to let me use the swimming pool to walk.